CoSPED: Consistent Soft Prompt Targeted Data Extraction and Defense: Discussion

 \subsection{Pythia Results}

-Table \ref{tab:pythia} shows Pythia 1.4B results using tokenizer transferred dataset from Dataset $\mathcal{D}_{2}$ with padding.
-It is obvious that Pythia series model shows different patterns from GPT-Neo series.
+Table \ref{tab:pythia} shows Pythia 1.4B results using tokenized dataset from Dataset $\mathcal{D}_{2}$ with padding.
+It is notable that Pythia model family shows different patterns from GPT-Neo series.

-Firstly, increasing soft prompt length in the Pythia model testing continues to improve results.
+Firstly, increasing soft prompt length in Pythia model testing continues to improve results.
 However, it exhibits a similar trend to GPT-Neo, in that soft prompts beyond 100 tokens have a minor effect on improving the Exact Extraction Rate.

 Notably, Pythia 1.4B is more resilient to extraction than GPT-Neo 1.3B, achieving lower extraction rates among all similar settings.
-This could be evidenced from different model structures.
-Pythia 1.4B is likely more resilient because it uses rotary positional embeddings for better contextual encoding, parallel residual connections for more stable information flow, and a larger intermediate size (8192) enabling richer representations.
-Unlike GPT-Neo’s alternating global/local attention, Pythia applies full attention consistently, which improves its ability to model prompt-context interactions robustly.
-These design choices, taken together, make it harder for soft prompts to manipulate Pythia’s outputs effectively.
+This could be evidenced because Pythia model uses rotary positional embeddings for better contextual encoding, parallel residual connections for more stable information flow, and a larger intermediate size (8192) enabling richer representations.
+Unlike GPT-Neo's alternating global/local attention, Pythia applies full attention consistently, which improves its ability to model prompt-context interactions robustly.
+These design choices, taken together, make it harder for soft prompts to manipulate Pythia's outputs effectively.

-A similar trend with GPT-Neo is that increasing prefix length will improve the Exact Extraction Rates in all settings, and also, prefix length has a stronger impact than soft prompt length.
+Similarly, for both Pythia and GPT-Neo, increasing prefix length improves extract rate across all settings, with prefix length having stronger impact than soft prompt length.